sinewtech/waterbase-server/README.md

 # :droplet: Waterbase server
-Free, open source and self-hosted firebase server.
+Free, open source and self-hosted BaaS server by Sinewave.

 ## Why
 We wanted to have the challenge of something really big...